Sinc function: Relationship to the Dirac delta distribution

+which makes clear the recovery of the delta as an infinite bandwidth limit of the integral.

 Summation

 All sums in this section refer to the unnormalized sinc function.

 The sum of sinc(n) over integer n from 1 to ∞ equals π − 1/2:

 The sum of the squares also equals π − 1/2:

 When the signs of the addends alternate and begin with +, the sum equals 1/2:

 The alternating sums of the squares and cubes also equal 1/2:

 Series expansion

-The Taylor series of the unnormalized sinc function can be obtained from that of the sine:
+The Taylor series of the unnormalized sinc function can be obtained from that of the sine (which also yields its value of 1 at x = 0):

 The series converges for all x.
 The normalized version follows easily:

 Euler famously compared this series to the expansion of the infinite product form to solve the Basel problem.

 Higher dimensions

 The product of 1-D sinc functions readily provides a multivariate sinc function for the square Cartesian grid (lattice): sinc_{C}(x, y) = sinc(x) sinc(y), whose Fourier transform is the indicator function of a square in the frequency space (i.e., the brick wall defined in 2-D space).
 The sinc function for a non-Cartesian lattice (e.g., hexagonal lattice) is a function whose Fourier transform is the indicator function of the Brillouin zone of that lattice.
 For example, the sinc function for the hexagonal lattice is a function whose Fourier transform is the indicator function of the unit hexagon in the frequency space.
 For a non-Cartesian lattice this function can not be obtained by a simple tensor product.
 However, the explicit formula for the sinc function for the hexagonal, body-centered cubic, face-centered cubic and other higher-dimensional lattices can be explicitly derived using the geometric properties of Brillouin zones and their connection to zonotopes.